 I also explained what things you can do while visiting Mount Yoshino on the list.
 So, don’t forget to check out that list! 🙂

 Location: Ukyo Ward, Kyoto, 616-0000, Japan

 The Bamboo Forest, also called Bamboo Groove, is perhaps the most famous place in Japan that belongs to the 100 Soundscapes of Japan.
-These are the selected places by the Japanese ministry of environment where people can escape the noise pollution in the city.
+These are the selected places by the Japanese Ministry of environment where people can escape the noise pollution in the city.

 Location: Wakayama 649-2211, Japan

 Engetsu Island is an islet seen from the Shirahama coast with a full moon-shaped hole in its center.
-Its hole results from thousands of years of erosion made by the ocean waves that splashed into the islands millions of times.
+Its hole results from thousands of years of erosion by ocean waves that splashed into the islands millions of times.

 The island might be small and looks just ordinary with a hole in the middle, but never underestimate the spectacle it can give you.
 Because during the sunset, it can bestow you unmatched sights of the sea, sky, and the sun.

 If you want to photograph the sun in the hole of Engetsu Island, come to Shirahama coast in the afternoon: